SashankBhattarai/Rateyourpolitician-INCOMPLETE/README.md

 - Change their vote at any time
 - Have all votes recorded permanently on the blockchain

+##📌 What Problem Does This Project Solve?

+In many countries, public opinion about politicians is scattered across social media, news comments, and informal discussions.
+These sources are often biased, manipulable, or opaque, making it hard to understand genuine public sentiment.

+This project, Rate Your Politician, aims to create a transparent and tamper-resistant way for people to express approval or disapproval of politicians, while ensuring:

+Each wallet can vote only once

+Votes cannot be secretly altered or deleted

+Results are publicly verifiable

+By using blockchain technology, the system removes the need to trust a central authority to manage or protect voting data.

+##💡 Why Is This Project Interesting?

+This project is interesting because it combines decentralization with public accountability:

+No central control: Votes are stored on-chain, not on a private server.

+Provable fairness: Anyone can verify vote counts directly from the blockchain.

+User ownership: Voters interact using their own wallets, not accounts owned by a company.

+Immutability: Once a vote is recorded, it cannot be silently modified.

+It demonstrates how blockchain can be used outside of finance, specifically for civic engagement and public opinion tracking.

 ## 🚧 Current Status: NOT WORKING

 ### ✅ What Was Completed